-A: Graduates of all UCCE programs are eligible to apply.
+A: Graduates of all University Consortium for Catholic Education (UCCE) programs are eligible to apply.

 Q: What is the application process timeline?

-A: The application will be available beginning in late November and competed applications must be submitted by January 9th.
-Applicants will be selected for Skype interviews based on the strength of their applications and profile.
-Final selections are made by February 1st and notifications sent out soon after.
+A: The application will be available beginning Monday, November 4, 2019 and completed applications must be submitted by Tuesday, January 7, 2020.
+Applicants will be selected for video conference interviews based upon the strength of their application, recommendations, and profile.
+Final selections will be made by February 3, 2020 and notifications sent out soon thereafter.

 Q: How are candidates selected?

-A: The program lasts approximately 18 months (from July until Christmas of the following year).
-During this time, ChACErs have teaching responsibilities with the school, but there are various breaks throughout the year when they can travel or return home at their own expense.
+A: The program is approximately 18 months long, beginning with an orientation at the University of Notre Dame in July and ending around Christmas of the following year.
+During this time, ChACErs have various teaching and extracurricular responsibilities with the school, but there are various breaks throughout the year when they can travel regionally or return home at their own expense.

 Q: What do ChACE teachers do during that time?

-A: Beginning in early July, ChACErs participate in an orientation experience at Notre Dame.
-Approximately one week after the orientation, the group departs for Quito, Ecuador for an intensive Spanish language immersion instructional program.
+A: Beginning in early July, ChACErs participate in an orientation experience at the University of Notre Dame.
+Approximately one week after the orientation, the ChACE cohort departs for Quito, Ecuador for an intensive Spanish language immersion instructional program.
 During this time, participants live with host families, participate in daily language instruction, and also have the opportunity to go on various travel excursions.
-At the end of September, ChACErs travel to Santiago, Chile.
-Participants then begin working at their schools for the last couple of months of the school year assisting in the classroom, campus ministry activities, and special projects.
-At the beginning of January, participants go on mission trips with their schools for 1-2 weeks.
+At the end of September, ChACErs travel to Santiago, Chile to begin working at the school, Saint George's College, for the last couple of months of the school year assisting in the classroom, campus ministry activities, and special projects.
+At the beginning of January, participants go on mission trips with the school for 1-2 weeks.
 After these, ChACErs are free to travel until the last week in February.
 At that time, they begin teaching full-time for a full school year which ends in the middle of December.